merilynalb/scparadox_manuscript/README.md

-# scparadox_manuscript
+# 'Single-Cell Paradox: Resolution or Confusion?' manuscript

-This repository contains the code used to analyse the data and generate the figures included in the 'Single-Cell Paradox: Confusion or Resolution?' manuscript
+This repository contains the code used to analyse the data and generate the figures included in the 'Single-Cell Paradox: Resolution or Confusion?' manuscript